buraglio/forwardingplane.net/content/post/2025-12-26-hosted-email-options-2026.md

 - IPv6 and standards
 - Costs and typical use cases

-Cloudflare is fundamentally different from the other four: it provides **routing/forwarding**, not mailboxes or a hosted inbox, but it is powerful and could be used to simply move around an email address.
+[Cloudflare email routing](https://www.cloudflare.com/developer-platform/products/email-routing/) is fundamentally different from the other four: it provides **routing/forwarding**, not mailboxes or a hosted inbox, but it is powerful and could be used to simply move around an email address.

 ---